Skip to main content

 Resume & Interview Tips

-Here are resume and interview tips tailored for international students in Japan , focusing on the expectations of Japanese companies and the challenges faced by foreigners: JP Resume (Research & Job Hunting) Tips 1.
-Understand the Format Rirekisho (CV) – Basic resume used for all job types.
-Includes personal info, education, work history, licenses, etc. Shokumukeirekisho (仕事履歴書) – Used for mid-career or technical jobs.
-More detail on skills, projects, and achievements. 🔹 Templates: Use standard Japanese templates download .
+Here are resume and interview tips tailored for international students who are living in Japan, focusing on the expectations of Japanese companies and the challenges faced by foreigners: JP Resume (Research & Job Hunting) Tips 1.
+Understand the Format CV (履歴書) – Basic resume used for all job types.
+Includes personal info, education, work history, licenses, etc. Work Resume (仕事履歴書) – Used for mid-career or technical jobs.
+More detail on skills, projects, and achievements. 🔹 Templates: Use standard Japanese templates for download.
 Many are available in Microsoft Word or at convenience stores.
 2. Language Choice If the company is Japanese: Write it in Japanese (N2 or higher preferred).
-If the company is global/English-speaking: You can use English resumes , but still attach a basic Japanese Rirekisho to show effort.
+If the company is global/English-speaking: You can use English resumes but still attach a basic Japanese resume to show effort.
 3. Photo Required in Japan.
 Wear formal attire (suit).
 Neutral background, professional expression.
-4. Tailo...
+4. Tailor to...

 Visa and immigration updates